rhjensen79/robert-jensen.dk/content/posts/2023-build-publish-docker-on-github/index.md

 ## Ending

-So by this, you should have an idea on how to build, and host a container, on Github.
+So by now, you should have an idea on how to build, and host a container, on Github.

 When you want a new build, simply commit and push your changes, and then create a new tag, with a higher version, and see it get build.

 Note since Github Actions is running in x86 mode, this will not work for ARM based images.
-This is easy to change, and something i recommend doing.
+This is easy to change, and something I recommend doing.

 You can also make the workflow more advanced, by adding testing, scanning, signing etc.

-For most of these tasks, there already exist Github Action modules, that does this, that's easy to add.
+For most of these tasks, there already exist Github Action modules, that does this, and they are easy to add.

 But thats for another blog post.